AppliedMechanics-EAFIT/SolidsPy/README.md

 uncompress the zip folder an run the main file in the Python console of your preference.

+If you want to run the examples with GUI input you will need to install [`easygui`](http://easygui.readthedocs.org/en/master/).
+And, you will need [`meshio`](https://github.com/nschloe/meshio) to automatically read GMSH mesh files.
+These two can be installed with

+    pip install easygui
+    pip install meshio

 To run the files in `MESHUTILS` you will need to have `gfortran` and run the following `make` instructions